Sharon Farmer (historian)

-Sharon Ann Farmer is a research professor emerita at the University of California, Santa Barbara.
+Sharon Ann Farmer (born April 9, 1952) is an American medievalist and research professor emerita at the University of California, Santa Barbara.
 She is known for her research into the medieval period, with a focus on women, social, and religious topics.

 Early life, education, and career

 Farmber was born on April 9, 1952.
-She got her Ph.D. from Harvard University.
+She received a Ph.D. from Harvard University in 1983.
 She worked at the University of California, Santa Barbara.
 Farmer retired at the end of the 2019 academic year.

 Works

 Farmer is known for her work in medieval women and gender, medieval towns, medieval poor, and relations between Western Europe and the east.
 Farmer's essay, "Merchant Women and the Administrative Glass Ceiling in Thirteenth Century Paris", shows her using methods such as looking into tax assessments from medieval Paris to provide evidence towards her point.
 In her work "Global and Gendered Perspectives on the Production of a Parisian Alms Purse" in the Journal of Medieval Worlds, Farmer worked with professionals in textile analysis and chemical analysis to determine the makeup of the Parisian alms purse she was researching.